hafbau/formbricks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Removed all `console.logs`
 - [ ] Merged the latest changes from main onto my branch with `git pull origin main`
 - [ ] My changes don't cause any responsiveness issues
-- [ ] First PR at Formbricks?
-[Please sign the CLA!](https://formbricks.com/clmyhzfrymr4ko00hycsg1tvx) Without it we wont be able to merge it 🙏
+- [ ] First PR at Fastform?
+[Please sign the CLA!](https://fastform.com/clmyhzfrymr4ko00hycsg1tvx) Without it we wont be able to merge it 🙏

 ### Appreciated

 - [ ] If a UI change was made: Added a screen recording or screenshots to this PR
-- [ ] Updated the Formbricks Docs if changes were necessary
+- [ ] Updated the Fastform Docs if changes were necessary